hybridsjs/hybrids/docs/component-model/parent-children.md

 * **returns**:
   * a property descriptor, which resolves to `array` of `Element` instances

 Children factory connects children elements (only from the light DOM).
-Without options, only direct children of the element are in the list. `deep` option allows traversing deeper children. `nested` option allows adding nested children of that element if the condition is met (`nested` option works only with `deep` option turned on).
+Without options, only direct children of the element are in the list. `deep` option provides traversing deeper children. `nested` option allows you to add nested children of that element if the condition is met (`nested` option works only with `deep` option turned on).
 It invalidates when the subtree of the element changes.

 ```javascript
 import { define, children } from "hybrids";